RobertTalbert/discretecs/MTH325-Fall2022/course-documentation/MTH325-syllabus-F22.md

 The document Specifications for Student Work in MTH 325 contains details on the quality standards for each kind of assessment in the course.
 Please read this carefully and review before each submission you make.

 **You can either revise or reattempt any item of work other than Daily Prep** if your work does not meet the specifications.
-See "Revisions and Reattempts" below.
+See ["Revisions and Reattempts"](https://hackmd.io/SVah5pL8TdWxMGxtTJQdog#Revision-and-reattempts) below.

 ### More about Content Skill Standards

-The 20 Content Skill Standards, given in Appendix A and elsewhere, are the core basic skills of MTH 325.
+The 20 Content Skill Standards, given in [Appendix A](https://hackmd.io/SVah5pL8TdWxMGxtTJQdog#Appendix-A-Content-Skill-Standards) and elsewhere, are the core basic skills of MTH 325.
 Part of your job is to **"meet"** as many of these standards as possible. **"Meeting" a standard requires TWO (2) successful demonstrations of skill on that standard**.
 A demonstration of skill is one of three things:

 - **Successful work on a quiz problem targeting that standard.** Almost every week, we will have a quiz over Content Skill Standards.
 Each quiz contains several problems, and each problem covers exactly one Content Skill Standard. *Each quiz is cumulative*, with new problems for the most recently-covered standards along with new versions of problems for standards on previous quizzes.
 An answer to a problem that meets the specifications found in the Specifications for Student Work in MTH 325 document, is considered a "successful demontration of skill".
 - **Successful work on an oral quiz done during drop-in hours.** You can also demonstrate skill on a Content Skill Standard by requesting a live oral quiz on that standard in drop-in hours.
 To use this option, go to the Calendly page at https://calendly.com/robert-talbert and request either an oral quiz either in-person or online.
 You'll be asked which standard you want to be quizzed over.
 Then, I will make out a new problem for that standard, and you'll work through it live at the requested time.
 - **Successful work on a video solution to a quiz.** Finally, you can demonstrate skill asynchronously by requesting a new problem on a standard and then working out the solution on a video, and posting that video to our class' private Flip channel.
-The submission link along with additional instructions about video creation are on Blackboard in the [insert name here] section.
+The submission link along with additional instructions about video creation are on Blackboard in the ==put name of section here once Bb is setup== section.

 As mentioned above, **to meet a Content Skill Standard, you must provide TWO (2) separate demonstrations of skill on that standard.** (A single successful demonstration of skill could be a fluke; two successful demonstrations generally aren't.)
 You can mix and match the three different ways of demonstrating skill listed above; for example you can give one demonstration of skill using a video and the second one using a quiz problem.
 However: **At least one demonstration of skill must come from a quiz problem.**